-Montana Motor Vehicle Accident Settlement Calculator
+Montana Car Accident Settlement Calculator

 Under Montana's modified comparative fault system, motor vehicle accident claimants can recover as long as their fault does not exceed 50%.
 Your damages are reduced by your fault percentage, and the critical question in every Montana car accident case is whether the at-fault driver bears the majority of responsibility.